×

 Source

-An annual gas safety check involves a qualified Gas Safe registered engineer visiting the property to inspect all gas appliances, pipework, vents, and flues.
+A gas safety check involves a qualified Gas Safe registered engineer visiting the property to inspect all gas appliances, pipework, vents, and flues.

 The check confirms that appliances are operating safely and efficiently, that there are no gas leaks, and that ventilation routes are clear and working properly.
-If the gas safety engineer is satisfied that everything is safe, they will issue a Gas Safety Certificate (also known as a CP12).

 The following may also be assessed during a gas safety check: